APEC Peru 2008: Goals

-U.S. President George W. Bush also set his hopes on leaders of the summit to back the 2008 G-20 Washington summit and declaration to the financial crisis of 2007–2008.
+U.S. President George W. Bush also set his hopes on leaders of the summit to back the 2008 G-20 Washington summit and declaration to the 2008 financial crisis.
 He also hoped to foster closer trade ties among the group's 21 members.

 Bush's assistant for international economic affairs, Dan Price, said: "Certainly one of our priorities ... would seek to broaden the support for that declaration by having it endorsed by the other members of APEC."
 He, however, refused to build up talk of such affirmation, "I don't want to pre-judge what it is they will do."
-Only 9 APEC members were at the previous Washington summit, but as Bush was on his last summit in South America he sought to enlist more states in the battle against a global financial crisis that threatened to pull the global economy into a more severe economic recession.
+Only 9 APEC members were at the previous Washington summit, but as Bush was on his last summit in South America he sought to enlist more states to combat the 2008 financial crisis and the Great Recession.

 Canadian Prime Minister Stephen Harper targeted an expectation that free trade could be the antidote for the global economic crisis running at the time, as he too sought to get support for some sort of a free trade agreement, either informal declarations or formal treaties.
 His Foreign Affairs Minister, Lawrence Cannon, supported APEC as a follow-up to get a consensus on actions from Washington a week earlier: "My colleagues as well as myself recognize the importance of this particular moment of time, the importance of being able to follow up on the Washington declaration."
 The president of the Canadian Council of Chief Executives, Tom d'Aquino, also wanted the APEC leaders to push hard to keep markets open.
 "The worst thing in the world at a time of great difficulty would be if people would try to build up barriers and fortresses against direct foreign investment or the openness of international trade."
 Moreover, APEC countries were expected to sign on to the G20 action plan's 47-point strategy that endorsed new safeguards for the global financial system.

 The Australian Prime Minister Kevin Rudd sought to push for his plan to have a European Union-style forum in the Asia-Pacific region.
 Rudd's long-term vision was to see a new Asia-Pacific grouping to address the regional economic, security and political challenges.
 In order to do this, he wanted to see the establishment of a trade bloc that would include such "powerhouse economies" as that of the United States, China and Japan, although he played down a great overhaul by keenly stressing that such a new union would not be a substitute for any current organization including the ASEAN.
 "Our ambition remains to create an Asia-Pacific community by 2020 that brings together the United States, China, India, Indonesia, Japan and the other countries of the region, with a broad agenda to deal with the political, economic and security challenges of the future.
 As we know, no such body in the region does that at present."